cvdlab-projects/weblar/presentations/2013-04-18/fabrizio-luca/presentation.md

 ####Creation of a proper layer that implements the computation of matrix's operation hiding the logic implementation

 * Valuate if there's the possibility to introduce some kind of high level optimizations.
-Ex.
-A^T x B

 * Realization of a `HttpRequest` with the matrix computation webservice using Representational state transfer (`REST`)